zenorocha/browser-diet/src/documents/html/en/compress.html.md

 title: Minify your HTML
 ---

-To maintain readible code, it's a good idea to write comments and use indentation.
+To maintain readable code, it's a good idea to write comments and use indentation.

 ```html
 <p>Lorem ipsum dolor sit amet.</p>